VirtwhoQE/virtwho-test/virtwho/provision/README.rst

 `virtwho_host.py`_ is used to configure virt-who host for an existing server or a new one installed by beaker.

-This module helps to initiate the virt-who host, install virt-who package (by cdn, UMB msg or brew), download kube.conf for cnv mode and configure no password ssh login for remote libvirt mode.
+It helps to initiate the virt-who host, install virt-who package (by cdn, UMB msg or brew url), download kube.conf for cnv mode and configure no password ssh login for remote libvirt mode.

-* If need to install system by beaker, we have to set the [beaker] section in virtwho.ini.
+* If need to install system by beaker, we need to firstly set the [beaker] section in virtwho.ini.

     * [beaker]
     * client=